 ECON 3535

-Natural Resource Economics (ENVS Economics requirement - second course - - partially fulfills Gen. Ed.
+Natural Resource Economics (ENVS Economics requirement - second course - may partially fulfill Gen. Ed.
 Distribution: Social Sciences)

 or Environmental Economics